Floating Dock Cubes Become The New Boat Dock Worldwide Standard

-The floating dock cubes are equally at home in salt sea water as or fresh water.
+Floating dock cubes are equally at home in salt sea water as or fresh water.
 Even seat tides or water flow in fresh water rivers and lakes are no problem.
 There are no metal components on the cubes that will rust out.
-The entirety of the cube is made from a high-density polyethylene plastic composition (but few recycled parts are in there) and many cubes last beyond 25 years of use, which far exceeds the expectations for traditional docks.
+The cube is made from a high-density polyethylene plastic composition.
+There are few recycled parts are in there, but many cubes will last beyond 25 years of use.
+This far exceeds the expectations for traditional floating docks.
 Floating docks are perfect for anywhere that has fluctuating water levels that change including rivers, lakes and the sea.
-Fixed docks may be a little cheaper, but the back-breaking maintenance work associated with them is now long gone thanks to floating docks.
+Fixed docks may be a little cheaper overall, but the back-breaking maintenance work associated with them is not forgotten.

-Although often called cubes, most floating dock cubes measure 20″ x 20″ square x 16″ high.
-This sizing was adopted following the standard set by the original cube standard by Jet Float in 1974 .
-With these dimensions, the block are not cubes at all.
-There are a few modular dock manufactures and each of their products may be a slightly different size and this means that they may not integrate well with the others, so the choice of the right solution should also depend on how long the organization will remain around and how long you intend to keep the dock, because owners may find themselves saddled with a non-supported product that they cannot add to.
+Although often called cubes, most floating dock blocks measure 20″ x 20″ square and are 16″ high.
+Jet Float Inc created the standard sizing back in 1974.
+This size was adopted as the international standard.
+With these dimensions, the blocks are not cubes at all.
+There are a few modular dock manufactures and each of their products may be a slightly different size and this means that they may not integrate well with other manufacturers.
+The choice of the right dock block solution should also depend on how long the manufacturer will remain around and how long you intend to keep the dock, because owners may find themselves saddled with a non-supported product that they cannot add to.

 How Do Modular Cube Docks Compare To Traditional Docks?